s41nn0n/go-merger/README.md

 #Go-Merger
-* Takes Two structs and Merges them "with some rules"
+* Takes Two structs and Merges them "with some very basic rules"
 * Data from
   * json
   * map